2020 Stanley Cup playoffs: Western Conference seeding round-robin

 During the first game between Colorado and St. Louis, Nazem Kadri scored with 0.1 remaining on the clock for the Avalanche emerging victorious 2–1.
 Vegas staged a two-goal comeback in their game against Dallas, coming back from 3–1 down to win 5–3.
-Avalanche goalie Pavel Francouz shut out the Stars 4–0 taking a 2–0 record in the Round-robin.
+Avalanche goaltender Pavel Francouz shut out the Stars 4–0 taking a 2–0 record in the round-robin.
 Vegas forward Alex Tuch and defenceman Shea Theodore both scored twice in their game against St. Louis, emerging victorious 6–4.
 Battling out for the first seed, the Avalanche and Golden Knights held a back-and-forth affair until Alex Tuch scored in overtime to give Vegas a 4–3 victory, emerging as the top seed in the Western Conference.
-The Round-robin finale between the Stars and Blues was to determine the third seed.
+The round-robin finale between the Stars and Blues was to determine the third seed.
 Joe Pavelski tied the game at one for the Stars with only 32 seconds remaining in regulation, then Denis Gurianov scored the only goal of the shootout to give Dallas the third seed with the 2–1 victory.

-Eastern Conference Qualifying Round
+Eastern Conference qualifying round

 (5) Pittsburgh Penguins vs. (12) Montreal Canadiens

 Pittsburgh finished fifth in the Eastern Conference with 86 points in 69 games for a points percentage of .623.
 Montreal gained 71 points in 71 games for a points percentage of .500 to finish twelfth in the Eastern Conference.
 This was the third playoff meeting between these two teams, with Montreal winning both previous series.
-They last met in the 2010 Eastern Conference Semifinals, which Montreal won in seven games.
+They last met in the 2010 Eastern Conference semifinals, which Montreal won in seven games.
 Pittsburgh won two of the three games in this year's regular season series.

 The Canadiens upset the Penguins in four games.
 With game one remaining tied 2–2 after the third period, Jeff Petry scored in overtime to give the Canadiens the victory.
 Among the 38 shots the Penguins forced on Carey Price in game two, Pittsburgh forward Jason Zucker's goal in the third period was the game-winner in their 3–1 triumph.
 In game three, Jeff Petry's goal in the third period capped a two-goal comeback for Montreal winning the affair 4–3 and taking the series lead.
-In game four, Carey Price shut the Penguins out 2–0 advancing the team to the First Round of the playoffs.
+In game four, Carey Price shut the Penguins out 2–0 advancing the team to the first round of the playoffs.